Mo-sharifi/Divar_house_price/README.md

 Additionally, the dataset included a column for house prices in USD.
 However, as the exchange rate in 1401 (2022) was approximately 30,000 IRR per USD, this column was excluded from the analysis to maintain consistency with IRR-based pricing.

-Preprocessing steps include handling missing values, one-hot encoding for categorical variables (e.g., neighborhood), and normalizing numerical features.
+Preprocessing steps include handling missing values, one-hot encoding for categorical variables (e.g., Address), and normalizing numerical features.

 ## Models
 The project implements and compares the following machine learning models: